‘The Battle of the Three Emperors’.

 by Antoine Gros

-For a time, Britain and France had been at peace with the Treaty of Amiens.
-Yet, there were tensions on both sides.
-Britain had not yet evacuated Malta as per the agreement in Amiens.
-Napoleon himself was threatening Britain's global position by sending an expedition to quell the Haitian Revolution.
+Britain and France had been at peace after the Treaty of Amiens was signed in 1801.
+However, tensions remained on both sides.
+Britain had not yet evacuated Malta as per the agreement at Amiens, and Napoleon himself was threatening Britain's global position by sending an expedition to quell the Haitian Revolution.
 The British Caribbean could have been under threat.
-It was not unexpected for the peace to breakdown.
+It was expected that peace would soon breakdown.

 Britain’s solution to Napoleon's dominance on land was diplomacy.
-By allying with other continental powers against Napoleon, there would be a continental army in place to contend with the French.
+By allying with other continental powers against Napoleon, a continental army could be formed to contend the French.
 Britain during this time found Austria and Russia to be willing partners.
-Napoleon's execution of a Bourbon emigre outside of France proved to stir Europe against him.
+Napoleon's execution of a Bourbon emigre outside of France helped to stir Europe against him.

 Map of the English Channel